Prescription Pain Pill Addiction Treatment

 Step #2 – Medication Management for Cravings

-During treatment for a prescription opioid addiction, it is not uncommon for someone to experience lingering withdrawal symptoms or post-acute withdrawal symptoms.
-These are often coupled with cravings for opioids and can be reduced and treated with medications to give someone a better chance of being more engaged and proactive in their recovery.
-Some medications commonly prescribed during opioid addiction treatment include:
+During treatment for a prescription opioid addiction, it is not uncommon for someone to experience lingering post-acute withdrawal.
+These are often coupled with cravings for opioids and can be reduced and treated with medications.
+This helps give someone a better chance of being more engaged and proactive in their recovery.
+Some medications prescribed during opioid addiction treatment include:

-- Lofexidine: The first non-opioid medication that has been approved by the FDA for the treatment of opioid withdrawal, this medication can reduce the discomfort of withdrawal as well as reduce cravings for opioids.
+- Lofexidine.
+The first non-opioid medication approved by the FDA for the treatment of opioid withdrawal.
+This medication can reduce the discomfort of withdrawal as well as reduce cravings for opioids.

-- Buprenorphine: An opioid antagonist that can reduce cravings as well as some of the other symptoms of opioid withdrawal.
+- Buprenorphine.
+An opioid antagonist that can reduce cravings as well as some of the other symptoms of withdrawal.

-- Naltrexone: Another opioid antagonist that has been used for many years to treat both opioid and alcohol cravings.
+- Naltrexone.
+Another opioid antagonist used for many years to treat both opioid and alcohol cravings.

-- Clonidine: Effectively treats symptoms of opioid withdrawal and reduces discomfort.
+- Clonidine.
+Treats symptoms of opioid withdrawal and reduces discomfort.